vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 First, we need a user-data file to pass into cloud-init.

-(This file tells cloud-init not to disable vSphere specific configurationd, and we modify the default netplan config file to ensure DHCP addresses are assigned by mac address.)
+(This file tells cloud-init not to disable vSphere customsiztion, and we modify the default netplan config file to ensure DHCP addresses are assigned by mac address)

 An example user-data file can be direcly downloaded using curl
 ```